Oscar De La Rosa

-Oscar De La Rosa (born Oscar De La Rosa Gonzales March 29,1960) is the Tejano lead singer of the five-time Grammy Award-winning musical group La Mafia.
+Oscar De La Rosa (born Oscar De La Rosa Gonzales; March 29, 1960) is the Tejano lead singer of the five-time Grammy Award-winning musical group La Mafia.
 He is also the brother of Leonardo Gonzales who is the former guitarist of La Mafia and founder of Leonardo Gonzales y Los Magnificos.

 Involvement with La Mafia

-La Mafia was founded in 1980 in Houston TX.
+La Mafia was founded in 1980 in Houston, Texas.
 Back home, La Mafia has performed in front of three record-setting crowds at the Houston Livestock Show and Rodeo at the Houston Astrodome.
-La Mafia has also played at the Houston Astrodome along with Emilio Navaira and Selena Quintanilla He is the leader of La Mafia along side Armando Lichtenberger Jr. and is close friends.
+La Mafia has also played at the Houston Astrodome along with Emilio Navaira and Selena Quintanilla He is the leader of La Mafia alongside Armando Lichtenberger Jr. and is close friends.